 Kilometre allowance shall be paid per kilometre back and forth.
-The amount is the current state tariff for use of own vehicle over 20,000 km per year, currently DKK 1.96.
+The amount is the current state tariff for use of own vehicle over 20,000 km per year, as of January 1, 2023, DKK 2.19.

 Kilometre allowance shall be paid for the shortest distance between the employee's residence or the enterprise's workshop and the worksite but with a 10 km reduction of the distance.